Influencer marketing 2022: 8 tools for in-depth research and many tips

 Every marketer and their mother is talking about how awesome influencer marketing is — and they are not wrong.
 Even though influencer marketing has been repeatedly included in the "20xx trends" for at least the last ten years, it is there for a reason.

-You can with this article!
-We gathered the most up-to-date influencer marketing tips to show what you should and shouldn't do in 2021.
-This advice is based on influencer marketing trends that we could observe in 2020.
+You can check it with this article!
+We gathered the most up-to-date influencer marketing tips to show what you should and shouldn't do in 2022.
+This advice is based on influencer marketing trends that we could observe in 2021.

-So let's refresh your influencer marketing strategy according to influencer marketing 2021 trends.
+So let's refresh your influencer marketing strategy according to influencer marketing 2022 trends for any influencer tool.

 Tip 1: Work with micro-influencers